pingcap/docs/generate-self-signed-certificates.md

 > **Note:**
 >
-> To enable TLS between Clients and Servers setting `auto-tls` is sufficient.
+> To enable TLS between clients and servers, you only need to set `auto-tls`.

 This document provides an example of using `openssl` to generate a self-signed certificate.
 You can also generate certificates and keys that meet requirements according to your demands.